Sex Crimes Attorney In St. Louis, Missouri

 - Sexual abuse – Sexual abuse is subjecting someone to sexual contact while they are incapacitated, incapable of consent, or lacks the capacity for consent, or by use of force, or purposefully subjecting someone to sexual contact without their consent.

 How Does Missouri Define Consent?

-Penalties for sex-related convictions depend largely on the violence of the act, age or mental capacity of the victim, past convictions, and aggravating factors, for example, use of a weapon during rape.
+Penalties for sex-related convictions depend largely on the violence of the act, the age or the mental capacity of the victim, past convictions, and aggravating factors, for example, the use of a weapon during rape.

 All other sex crimes are felony offenses in Missouri.
 Imprisonment for convictions ranges from a minimum of five years to life in prison, and a sex offender registration requirement of 25 years to life.